My Early Influences

 It was the time of the blues boom and nowhere was it more popular than in England.
 Bands like the Stones popularized the Blues (best songs Tumbling Dice, Brown Sugar).
 We used to listen to them in the Kardomah coffee house in Bridge Street where a cup of coffee lasted the afternoon.

 Eric went on to Cream.
 Disreali Gears was their best album.
 My band used to play a couple of their tunes.
-John Hassall (RIP), our drummer, was mad keen on Ginger Baker and he could do all Ginger's licks.
+My great friend, John Hassall (RIP), our drummer, was mad keen on Ginger Baker and he could do all Ginger's licks.
 You can’t imagine what being in a three piece rock band is like!
 If your eardrums weren’t throbbing at the end of band practice – you went back and played some more until they did!

 Then came Jimi.